wu-lee/rushkoff-archive/docs/_articles/introduction.md

 Luckily for my own already overbooked life, a brilliant and energetic writer named Martin Howard pinged me about five years ago to ask if I was planning to write a _Coercion_ companion - some kind of workbook that pulled out the most useable ideas from the text and made them even more accessible to and actionable by the modern reader.
 This way, even a non-reader (and that's most of us, these days) would be able to get the gist of these ideas - and even those who do read would get a more user-friendly presentation of this material, complete with some new case studies and high-impact, easily remembered visuals.

+Of course I was all for it, and the result of Martin's work - the quintessence of _Coercion_ - is in your hands.

 But let me also, dear reader, give you a quick disclaimer.
-I began

-the book Coercion with an extended introduction that

-demonstrated a bunch of different rhetorical techniques.
-I wanted

-to show from the outset that books, too, are influential in their

-own way.
-We can't help but use influence techniques, to some

-extent, whenever we communicate with one another.
-We wouldn't
+I began the book _Coercion_ with an extended introduction that demonstrated a bunch of different rhetorical techniques.
+I wanted to show from the outset that books, too, are influential in their own way.
+We can't help but use influence techniques, to some extent, whenever we communicate with one another.
+We wouldn't be speaking if we didn't want to make some change in the other person.

+The format of this book is alive with visuals and packed with persuasive language.
+And while it's sometimes fun to descend into the conspiratorial mindset for a moment, please realize that there's a bit of a wink-wink-nudge-nudge to all of this.
+Yes, there are nasty people out there in government and corporations who mean to compromise your ability to think.
+That's just a fact.
+But this doesn't mean that these people comprise a great and all-powerful "they" who can make you do anything they want to.

+It's fun and useful to identify the enemy, see his techniques, and then disable them.
+It's not useful, however, to become so obsessed with the "theys" out there that we lose sight of our own participation in the game.
+There is no they without us, and the more we glamorize and obsess on their techniques, the less able we feel to get beyond them.

+So please enjoy the style and tone of this volume for what it is: a

+way to make some of the scariest things about our propagandistic

+landscape have a bit less hold over us.
+It's a kind of ghost story,

+really.
+Yes, it's scary - so is the idea of a "they" - but the enemies

+here are just spirits, and only as real as we allow them to be.

+\--Douglas Rushkoff

+New York City, 2004